AST-Astronomy Courses

 AST 101.
 Astronomy of the Universe.
 3 Hours.

 Survey of the universe of matter and energy.
 Interpretation of observations to develop a self-consistent view of the universe, basic physical laws and structures, cosmic history and evolution.
 Quantitative Literacy is a significant component of this course.
-This course, when taken with its corresponding laboratory, meets the Core Curriculum requirements for Area III: Natural Sciences.
+This course meets Blazer Core Scientific Inquiry with a Flag in High Impact Practices/Collaborative Assignments and Projects.

 AST 103.
 Astronomy of the Solar System.
 3 Hours.

 Descriptive and interpretive approach to solar and interplanetary phenomena, comets, and cometary/meteor relationships, asteroids and planetesimals, planetary surfaces, atmospheres, and interior structures.
 Physical law governing the solar system and quest for understanding its history and evolution, including formation.
 Lecture.
-This course, when taken with its corresponding laboratory, meets the Core Curriculum requirements for Area III: Natural Sciences.
+This course meets Blazer Core Scientific Inquiry with a Flag in High Impact Practices/Collaborative Assignments and Projects.

 AST 105.
 Extraterrestrial Life.
 3 Hours.

 Interdisciplinary treatment (astronomy, chemistry, biology, planetary science, communications, and information sciences) of the universe as habitat, cosmic chemistry of molecules and evolution, environmental requirements, origin and occurrence of life, search for evidence, intelligence, communication, and contact.
 Lecture and laboratory.
-This course, when taken with its corresponding laboratory (AST 115), meets the Core Curriculum requirements for Area III: Natural Sciences.
+This course meets Blazer Core Scientific Inquiry with a Flag in High Impact Practices/Collaborative Assignments and Projects.

 AST 111.
 Astronomy of the Universe Laboratory.
 1 Hour.